bytefish/bytefish.de/blog/uploads_nancy.md

 ## FileUploadModule ##

-Finally we can we write a [NancyModule](https://github.com/NancyFx/Nancy/wiki/Exploring-the-nancy-module) to tie everything together.
+Now we can write a [NancyModule](https://github.com/NancyFx/Nancy/wiki/Exploring-the-nancy-module) to tie everything together.

 The upload handler is injected into the module by the dependency injection container.
 The model binder will resolve to the custom model binder automatically.